The emotional meaning behind physical symptoms

 Does anyone’s child with COA have ears pierced?
 She’s 7 now and I’ve always said no due to risk of endocarditis but curious how many have gone ahead if any?

 This post is from an anxious parent in regards to ear piercing.
 It is interesting that such a concern arises, given the likely answer to the following blunt question: For one, can she go to the dentist?
 The answer: Of course!
 So, then, what is the threat of one’s daughter getting her ears pierced?
+And, if she cuts her nails, will her fingers fall off?
 The concern of this parent has nothing to do with the risk of endocarditis.
 What this parent is afraid of is the growing sexuality of her daughter.

 Women in the course of their life often get “pierced” as part of their sexuality.
 They get their hymens broken—a kind of piercing.
 A baby comes out of the uterus—a kind of piercing.
 Here is a mother having a bit of difficulty with preparing for a little blood and a little pain, just like most virgins would experience.
+I think this is most accurate, but for many women to think of the sexuality of their 7-year-old may be too much to assimilate—maybe too early.
+For most mothers, daughter’s sexuality begins with menstruation (and pads for menses—i.e., no intravaginal tampons).
 Psychoanalytically, we also understand that the growing sexuality of her daughter then makes her a “competitor”.
 Some mothers have difficulty with this—a sense of feeling in competition with one’s daughter—feeling as though she will be or is more attractive, etc. While CHD already often comes with various restrictions on activity, it is noteworthy that this mother’s own anxiety has contributed to the addition of an unwarranted and unnecessary restriction on her daughter, on top of other restrictions that may already be in place.
 A therapist can help a parent to examine whether their own anxiety may be contributing to ways of thinking and acting that impinge on the healthy emotional development of their child.

 McDougall, J. Theaters of the Body.
 Norton, 1989.